JacquelynGarcia/JacquelynGarcia/README.md

 - 👯 I’m looking to collaborate on data engineering projects!
 - 💬 Ask me about anything and everything **D A T A**.
 - 😄 Pronouns: She/Her/Ella
-- ⚡ Fun fact: Known for my data skills *and* my Italian wedding soup – The best of both worlds!
+- ⚡ Fun fact: Known for my data skills *and* my Italian wedding soup – the best of both worlds!

 ## Connect with Me